rehierl/html-outliner-spec/issue-associations.md

 When exiting a SC element, [step 4.5.3](./outliner-steps.md/#4-5-3) changes the `current section` variable to reference the last section in the outline of `current outline owner`.

 This will be the section to which the top-level inner sections of the SC element being exited will be added.

-NOTE - With regards to [type 5](#type-5), both cases work as intended.
+NOTE - With regards to [type-5](#type-5), both cases work as intended.

 **TODO** - what is the meaning of `current section` after exiting a SC?

-2 - **TODO** - is that another bug ?!?

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-current-section-sr">enter/exit sectioning root</h4>